Latest Headlines from Nourish | The Nourish Mission

 Go deeper

-- How might this affect future immigration-protest cases?
+• How might this ruling affect future protest tactics by lawmakers?

 More on these topics

-Bradford Scott Lander (born July 8, 1969) is an American politician and urban planner who served as the 45th New York City comptroller from 2022 until 2025.
-Previously, he served on the New York City Council from 2010 to 2021, representing the 39th district, which is partly based in Brooklyn.
-He is a member of the Democratic Party.
+Bradford Scott Lander (born July 8, 1969) is an American politician and urban planner.
+A progressive Democrat, he served as the 45th New York City comptroller from 2022 until 2025, after serving on the New York City Council from 2010 to 2021, representing the 39th district, which is partly based in Brooklyn.
 Born in suburban St. Louis, Lander has pursued his political career in New York City since the 1990s, where he has become a mainstay in progressive activism.
 In 2009, Lander was elected to the city council, serving until his election as comptroller in 2021.
 In 2025, Lander unsuccessfully ran for New York City mayor, placing third in the Democratic primary.
-His decision to cross-endorse and campaign with Mamdani was considered important to Mamdani's victory in the primary due to the city's ranked-choice voting system.
-Lander is a candidate for Congress in 2026, challenging incumbent Dan Goldman in the Democratic primary from the left.
+His decision to cross-endorse and campaign with Zohran Mamdani was considered important to Mamdani's victory in the primary due to the city's ranked-choice voting system.
+Lander is a candidate for Congress in 2026 in New York's 10th congressional district, challenging incumbent Dan Goldman in the Democratic primary from the left.
 He has been endorsed by Mamdani, Senators Bernie Sanders and Elizabeth Warren, New York City Public Advocate Jumaane Williams, and the Working Families Party.

 Zohran Kwame Mamdani is a Ugandan-American politician.
 He is the assembly member for the 36th district of the New York State Assembly.
 Mamdani was elected after defeating incumbent Democrat Aravella Simotas in the 2020 primary.